alucryd/oxyromon/README.md

 Query and modify the oxyromon settings

-The settings can be queried, modified and deleted from the command line.
+The settings can be queried, modified, and deleted from the command line.

     Usage: oxyromon config [OPTIONS]